pyrossh/OnlyBible/assets/md/about-us.md

 marketplace to take our God's word and make it den of thieves.

 All the bibles used in this App are free and available in the public domain.
-Most of the text are sourced from [The Word Project](https://www.wordproject.org/) and with the help and compilation done by the [Bible Database](https://github.com/godlytalias/Bible-Database) team,
+Most of the text are sourced from [The Word Project](https://www.wordproject.org/) and compilation work done by the [Bible Database](https://github.com/godlytalias/Bible-Database) team.

-I also agree and completely follow the [Copyrights declaration statement](https://www.wordproject.org/contact/new/copyrights.htm) of the Word project.
+I also agree to and completely follow the [Copyrights Statement](https://www.wordproject.org/contact/new/copyrights.htm) of the Word project.